kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 SSc, encapsulation <- Encap(public_key_client)
 ~~~

-# (Middlebox) Compatibility Considerations

-Like in TLS 1.3, after the ephemeral key is derived
-a ``ChangeCipherSpec`` message is sent and the messages afterwards are
-encrypted.
-This will make the following messages opaque to non-decrypting
-middle boxes.

-The ``ClientHello`` and ``ServerHello`` messages are still in the clear
-and these require the addition of new ``key_share`` types.
-Typical KEM public-key and encapsulation sizes are also significantly bigger
-than pre-quantum (EC)DH keyshares.
-This may still cause problems.

 # Security Considerations {#sec-considerations}

 * The academic works proposing KEM-Auth contain a in-depth technical discussion